temporalio/documentation/docs/cloud/tcld/user.md

 ## set-account-role

-The `tcld user set-account-role` command sets an account role for the specified user in Temporal Cloud.
+The `tcld user set-account-role` command sets an [account-level Role](/cloud/#account-level-roles) for the specified user in Temporal Cloud.
 You must set either `--user-email` or `--user-id`.

 Alias: `ri`